-“I like and lust for travel, but my business idea was seeded by my own pain travelling,” he says.
-“When travelling, it’s relatively simply to search and book accommodation, flights, rental cars, etc online, but kick-arse tours and activities – those really awesome experiences you hunger for – was much harder.”
+“I like and lust for travel, but my business idea was seeded by my own pain traveling,” he says.
+“When traveling, it’s relatively simple to search and book accommodation, flights, rental cars, etc online, but kick-arse tours and activities – those really awesome experiences you hunger for – was much harder.”

-“I realised the way clients were making purchasing decisions was changing rapidly and that a lot of enterprise sales organisations were struggling to change their business practices to accommodate this new purchasing approach,” he explains.
+“I realized the way clients were making purchasing decisions was changing rapidly and that a lot of enterprise sales organizations were struggling to change their business practices to accommodate this new purchasing approach,” he explains.
 “Trinity was founded to help companies make this transition more effectively and assure they stayed relevant and ahead of the sales curve.”